 - Learning Outcomes

-- Write a methodologically sound postgraduate research project proposal.
+- Write a methodologically-sound postgraduate research proposal

 Distance taught through the Aviation Medicine programme, University of Otago, Wellington

 The main purpose of this paper is to provide students with a clear understanding of the principles of scientific research and how to apply them, enabling them to plan and undertake a research project in practice.
 The key educational goals for the course mean that on completing the course, students should be able to: find, read and critically appraise research articles; identify and address key ethical issues; and understand research methods including how to develop and frame research questions, collect and analyse data appropriately, and develop a research proposal.

 This course is entirely distance taught via an online teaching platform, webinars and online forums.

 |Three written assignments||50% total|

 |Final written assessment (in lieu of an exam)||40%|